Tatwi/QBasic/README.md

 SET PATH=Z:\;C:\EXE;<br>
 C:<br>

+The tv2x in "scaler=tv2x forced" makes scan lines which look similar to those on an old CRT monitor or television.
+They don't always look right, depending on the size and shape of your LCD screen, so use normal2x or none if that's the case.
+Below is an example of how they should look (make sure to view the image at its full resolution, else the scan lines look weird).

 ## Programming Style
 As of October 2020, I have decided that I will do my best to stick the following guidelines to help make my programs easier to read.

 - Comments start with a single quote and space.
 - Indentation of 2 spaces highlight loops and conditional blocks.
 - Subroutine names, labels, and constants in PascalCase.
 - Arrays, custom data types, and loose long term variables (such as playerName) in camelCase.